State Board of Administration of Florida Retirement System Purchases 5,345 Shares of Revolution Medicines, Inc. (NASDAQ:RVMD)

-State Board of Administration of Florida Retirement System boosted its position in shares of Revolution Medicines, Inc. (NASDAQ:RVMD) by 40.9% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 18,407 shares of the company’s stock after buying an additional 5,345 shares during the quarter.
-State Board of Administration of Florida Retirement System’s holdings in Revolution Medicines were worth $584,000 as of its most recent filing with the Securities & Exchange Commission.
+State Board of Administration of Florida Retirement System grew its stake in Revolution Medicines, Inc. (NASDAQ:RVMD) by 40.9% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 18,407 shares of the company’s stock after purchasing an additional 5,345 shares during the quarter.
+State Board of Administration of Florida Retirement System’s holdings in Revolution Medicines were worth $584,000 at the end of the most recent quarter.

 Several brokerages have commented on RVMD.
-The Goldman Sachs Group lowered shares of Revolution Medicines from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $49.00 to $27.00 in a report on Thursday, August 12th.
-Zacks Investment Research lowered shares of Revolution Medicines from a “hold” rating to a “sell” rating in a report on Tuesday, August 17th.
 HC Wainwright decreased their price objective on shares of Revolution Medicines from $55.00 to $31.00 and set a “buy” rating for the company in a report on Tuesday, August 17th.
-Stifel Nicolaus began coverage on shares of Revolution Medicines in a report on Wednesday, September 22nd.
-They issued a “hold” rating and a $34.00 price objective for the company.
-Finally, SVB Leerink reduced their target price on shares of Revolution Medicines from $46.00 to $38.00 and set an “outperform” rating on the stock in a research report on Thursday, August 12th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, Revolution Medicines has an average rating of “Hold” and a consensus target price of $34.67.
+The Goldman Sachs Group downgraded shares of Revolution Medicines from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $49.00 to $27.00 in a research report on Thursday, August 12th.
+Guggenheim reduced their target price on shares of Revolution Medicines from $52.00 to $34.00 and set a “buy” rating on the stock in a research report on Thursday, August 12th.
+Stifel Nicolaus assumed coverage on shares of Revolution Medicines in a research report on Wednesday, September 22nd.
+They set a “hold” rating and a $34.00 price objective on the stock.
+Finally, SVB Leerink cut their price objective on shares of Revolution Medicines from $46.00 to $38.00 and set an “outperform” rating on the stock in a research report on Thursday, August 12th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, Revolution Medicines has an average rating of “Hold” and an average price target of $34.67.

+Revolution Medicines (NASDAQ:RVMD) last issued its quarterly earnings data on Wednesday, August 11th.
+The company reported ($0.60) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.56) by ($0.04).
+Revolution Medicines had a negative return on equity of 23.94% and a negative net margin of 355.11%.
+The business had revenue of $8.70 million during the quarter, compared to the consensus estimate of $10.81 million.
+Equities analysts forecast that Revolution Medicines, Inc. will post -2.45 earnings per share for the current year.

 Revolution Medicines, Inc, a clinical-stage precision oncology company, focuses on developing therapies to inhibit frontier targets in RAS-addicted cancers.
 The company is developing RMC-4630, an inhibitor of SHP2, which is in Phase 1/2 clinical trial for the treatment of solid tumors, such as gynecologic and colorectal cancer tumors.